DSLituiev/dslituiev.github.io/_posts/2017-04-19-autoencoders-bibliographic-survey.markdown

 An unbiased approach would be to look at bibliographic data.
 I went through Google Scholar and Microsoft Academic Knowledge base to get a list of highly cited papers.
 Below I show some results using Google Scholar, as it has a biggest data base.

-This first-order analysis though not looking into clustering of papers or applied (out-of the group) or fundamental (within group) citations is still a useful tool to get a general overview of the field.
+This first-order analysis is a useful tool to get a general overview of the field.

+Next steps can be to look into clustering of papers and compare applied vs fundamental (out-of vs within group) citations.

 ### a clickable `Citation` ~ `Year` plot for Autoencoder-related papers